 Agriculture in Russia

-• Over 23 million hectares of land is cultivated in Russia.
+- Over 23 million hectares of land are cultivated in Russia.

-• Wheat is the most dominant food crop all around Russia.
+- Wheat is the most dominant food crop through out Russia.

-• With this, beet production has grown superbly in recent years.
+- With this, beet production has grown significantly in recent years.

 6. France